Herbert Croly: Later life and death

 Although Croly eventually joined calls for American involvement in World War I, he became pessimistic and frustrated by the costs of war.
 In late 1917 and 1918, Croly began questioning his own beliefs about nationalism and democracy.
-The Treaty of Versailles delivered a severe blow to Croly's progressive spirit, causing him to declare that the Paris Peace Conference was the apocalypse of liberalism.
+The Treaty of Versailles delivered a severe blow to Croly's progressive spirit, leading him to declare that the Paris Peace Conference was the apocalypse of liberalism.

-The vicious treatment of unions during the labor movements in the 1920s was difficult for Croly, a big union supporter.
+The vicious treatment of unions during the labor movements in the 1920s was difficult for Croly, a staunch union supporter.
 The issue of prohibition put Croly's beliefs about the role of the national government to the test.
 He ultimately adopted the policy Louis Brandeis suggested to him—that the federal government be responsible for interstate trafficking of alcohol but that states take responsibility for internal enforcement.
-But, for Croly, the challenge of how to handle prohibition was the final straw in breaking his faith in his old vision of democracy.
+But for Croly, the challenge of how to handle prohibition was the final straw in breaking his faith in his old vision of democracy.

 In 1920, Croly worked on another book called The Breach in Civilization.
-It was a reflection on the role of religion in the future.
-The result was a compilation of the ideals Croly once held but by then believed were unrealistic positions.
-He wrote that legislation as a solution for social issues was unimportant, and abandoned his own core philosophy that central government could create human amelioration.
+It was a reflection on the role of religion in the future, and a compilation of the ideals Croly once held but by then believed were unrealistic.
+He wrote that legislation as a solution for social issues was unimportant, and abandoned his own core philosophy that central government could ameliorate the human condition.
 He condemned progressivism as a failure.
 As the book was on its way to the publisher, Felix Frankfurter persuaded Croly to withdraw the manuscript.
-It was never published, and only part of the text remains today.
+It was never published, and only part of the text remains.

 Croly's steady mental and physical decline in the 1920s culminated in a massive stroke in 1928.
 Though he survived, movement of the right side of his body was impaired and his ability to speak was seriously affected.
 For 20 painful months Croly and his wife worked toward his recovery, but it was too much to overcome.
 Herbert Croly died on May 17, 1930, and was buried in Plainfield, New Hampshire, alongside his wife's gravestone.